David Villar Player Props: Giants vs. Nationals

 David Villar At The Plate

-- Villar is hitting .151 with six doubles, five home runs and 10 walks.
+- Villar is batting .150 with six doubles, five home runs and 10 walks.

-- Villar has had at least one RBI in 15.0% of his games this year (six of 40), with two or more RBI three times (7.5%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Villar has driven in a run in six games this year (14.6%), including three games with more than one RBI (7.3%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.